Corporate Reputation Policy

 6. Implementation and Monitoring

-For the implementation and monitoring of the provisions of this Policy, the Board of Directors is assisted by such division as assumes sustainability powers at any time, through the Sustainability and Reputation Committee (or such committee as assumes the powers thereof at any time), which shall further develop the procedures required for such purpose.
+For the implementation and monitoring of the provisions of this Policy, the Board of Directors is assisted by the Corporate Sustainability Division (or such division as assumes the powers thereof at any time), through the Sustainability and Reputation Committee (or such committee as assumes the powers thereof at any time), which shall further develop the procedures required for such purpose.